lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Fragment Compressed Number (FCN).
 The FCN is present in the SCHC Fragments header.
-  This field conveys information about the progress in the sequence of tiles.
+  This field conveys information about the progress in the sequence of tiles being transmitted by the SCHC Fragment.
   For example, it can contain a truncated, efficient representation of a larger-sized tile number.
   The exact use of the FCN field is left to each SCHC F/R mode.
-  However, two values are reserved for special purpose.
+  However, two values are reserved for special purposes.
 They help control the SCHC F/R process:

   * The FCN value with all the bits equal to 1 (called All-1) signals the very last tile of a SCHC Packet.
   By extension, if windows are used, the last window of a packet is called the All-1 window.